 Injective is an orderbook DEX, meaning that the platform automatically matches bid and ask prices.

 This model is widely used by both retail and institutional traders within the centralized exchange (CEX) model.
 For instance, Binance and basically all centralized exchanges (CEX) utilize the orderbook model.
 In this context, liquidity refers to the trading volume and the depth of an order book.
 Therefore, liquidity mining means you have to provide limit orders either for bid or ask to provide market liquidity.

 Liquidity of a particular investment is important as it indicates the level of supply and demand for that asset — and how quickly it can be sold for cash when needed.

 The recent advancements in the crypto space have enabled investors to take part in liquidity mining.
 This allows investors to earn token rewards passively for providing liquidity to different asset pools.
 However, this method has its own risks, which are not found in other types of mining so proper risk management is crucial.

 Injective is unique in that investors are able to access cross-chain trading and yield generation opportunities that are normally not available on other exchanges.
-In addition, many of our investors and partners are leading market makers in the crypto space who will help to bootstrap the liquidity on Injective.
+In addition, many of Injective's investors and collaborators are leading market makers in the crypto space who will help to bootstrap the liquidity on Injective.
 Be sure to follow Injective Learn to take full advantage of these upcoming releases.